norvate/useless-repo-1/README.md

       |-/mail/
    ```
 ## core.rb ##
-This file contains simple Unix-style commands that let you move around, doing inspection with computer file system.
+This file contains simple Unix-style commands that let you operate, doing inspection with computer file system.

 ## secure.rb ##
 *Was trying to create some pseudo-hacking puzzle-solving console-based game, but have yet to finish any.*